sbesada/java.math.expression.parser/README.md

         ParserResult result = Parser.eval(f_xs, xo, yo);

+## fast execution

         final double result = Parser.eval("6.5*7.8^2.3 + (3.5^3+7/2)^3 -(5*4/(2-3))*4", null, null);
         --> execution time = 4ms in i7-6500U

-In the test package you can see more examples with different constructors
+- In the test package you can see more examples with different constructors

+### Complex numbers

-The last version supports expressions with complex numbers and multiple vars.
+- The last version supports expressions with complex numbers and multiple vars.
 Here an example:

         String f_x = " e^(1*x*acos((3/2-2j)^(pi)))";